Here are our favorite toys from the 2020 New York Toy Fair

 Architecture, Dubai and Tokyo ($59.99; lego.com)

-The Architecture series from Lego is also getting some new additions, with fabulous replica sets of Dubai and the 2020 Summer Olympics host-city Tokyo.
+The Architecture series from Lego is also getting some new additions, with fabulous replica sets of Dubai and the 2020 Summer Olympics host city, Tokyo.
 With more than 700 pieces in the Dubai set and more than 500 in the Tokyo kit, these intricate structures are a blast to build and look great on display.

 _______________________________________________________________________________